DaviLucasll/DaviLucasll/README.md

 - 💬 Ask me about How i´m going
 - 📫 How to reach me: daviluccas0705@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm brazilian, i'm 18 years old, i like anime and manhwa, and i'm a self taught developer student!!!
+- ⚡ Fun fact: I'm brazilian, i'm 18 years old, i like anime and manhwa, and i'm a self taught web developer!!!